Frequently Asked Questions

 How do I get these new patients?

 The program provides you with enrollment in an ever increasing number of insurance plans.
 Once credentialed, HSN members can market themselves as participating providers with these insurers and should coordinate their marketing efforts to attract these patients.
-The HSN Toolkit provides the help our members need to get started with marketing, training and merchandising.
+HSN also provides marketing and education to help our members get started with marketing, training and merchandising.

 How do I know what products I will be able to bill for?